It's Classy, Not Classic

 It's Classy, Not Classic is the debut album by American electronic rock duo Breathe Carolina.
 It was released on September 16, 2008 through Rise Records.
 Recorded in 2008 using GarageBand by Apple Inc., lead vocalist David Schmitt also used a MIDI controller and several beat programs to create the tracks.
 It contains all of the tracks from their EP, Gossip (2007), excluding "Don't Forget: Lock the Door", which was later included on the deluxe edition of their second studio album, Hello Fascination (2009).

 Composition

 Like the Gossip EP, It's Classy, Not Classic was written, recorded and produced by member David Schmitt at his home in Denver, Colorado using the GarageBand software on his PC.
-Unlike the group's other records, the album features no traditional instruments such as guitars, instead the music is comprised entirely of GarageBand synthesizers and samples.
+Unlike the group's other records, the album features no traditional instruments such as guitars, instead the music is composed entirely of GarageBand synthesizers and samples.

 Promotion

 "Diamonds" was released as the lead single from the album on February 4, 2009.
 A music video directed by Robby Starbuck was released that same day and features guest appearances by the American electropop group Millionaires and Josh White from Umbrella Clothing and This City Is Burning Records.
 In support of the album, the group went on the Take Action Tour with Cute Is What We Aim For, Meg & Dia, Every Avenue and Anarbor in 2009.